 To stay up to date check out: Academia, Google Scholar, PhilPeople, and ResearchGate.

 I acknowledge the traditional custodians of the land on which the University of Wollongong is built and where I am able to do my research.
-I pay my respects to Elders past, present and emerging, and acknowledge Aboriginal and Torres Strait Islanders as the first people of Australia.
+I pay my respects to Elders past and present and acknowledge Aboriginal and Torres Strait Islanders as the first people of Australia.
 They have never ceded sovereignty, and remain strong in their enduring connection to land and culture.

 Contact